Update: ‘Bronco production & sales’ section updated.

 Ford Bronco Plug-in Hybrid powertrain

 Now that the owner’s manual hints at a plug-in hybrid powertrain, this future electrified Bronco could allow customers to use the EV mode to cover a whole day’s drive without emissions.
-Ford could introduce the Bronco Plug-in Hybrid with the 2.3-liter EcoBoost turbocharged four-cylinder gasoline engine and the 35 kW motor of the F-150 Powerboost full-hybrid.
+Ford could introduce the Bronco Plug-in Hybrid with the 2.3-liter EcoBoost turbocharged four-cylinder gas engine and the 35 kW motor of the F-150 Powerboost full-hybrid.
 The total system horsepower could be close to 350 hp, and the battery pack may allow a practical EV range of 30-40 miles.

 The Jeep Wrangler 4xe became America’s top-selling PHEV immediately after its introduction.
-As of March 31, 2023, it holds that position.
+As of September 30, 2023, it holds that position.
 The demand would have made Ford aware of the potential for a rugged mid-size plug-in hybrid SUV.

 Ford Bronco facelift